Revelation 2:12-17 “Letter to the Church in Pergamum: Holding Fast Where Satan Dwells”

 Without repentance and admission of our sinful nature, there is not salvation.

-The Reward for the Church of Pergamum
+The Reward for the Church in Pergamum

 (Verse 17) Those who have ears and do indeed hear what the spirit is saying to the congregation of Pergamum will receive, “some of the hidden manna.”
 This was the bread that came from heaven.
 During the 40 years in the desert, God sent the Israelites manna “bread from heaven” each day to sustain them.